Gamify-IT/docs/user-manuals/minigames/bugfinder.md

 #### Sound for unsuccessfully completed minigame

 If the player gets a small number of questions right, they will hear a sound that lets them know the game didn't get completed successfully.

+## Configuration

+The lecturer can configure the game with lots of codes.
+The solutions can be specified with the correct values of bugs and with error types of a bug.

 For more information how to configure minigames see the [lecturer interface manual](../lecturer-interface/README.md).